ChrisPMohr/TronMath/README.md

 The final box for every branch either is guaranteed to have turn 3 tron, or lists the final draws or cards looked at (from Ancient Stirrings) after every decision is made by the player and the chance to find the missing tron piece in the cards seen here.

 Based on this tree, we can determine the total chance to have turn 3 tron.

+#### Other Considerations
+Some of the lines of play included are debatable from a strategy perspective, but optimize the chances of turn 3 tron.
+For example, with 2 Chromatics in hand, a player might not crack the second Chromatic on turn 2 when they would be unable to play a Sylvan Scrying if they drew it.
+Luckily, this doesn't effect the results too much because the chance of the extra card finding the tron land is low, so you can mostly choose not to take these questionable lines and the probabilities will still be roughly correct.
+Further, since the entire calculation for the probabilities are in the spreadsheet, it's easy to update that line of play.

+The probabilities to have turn 3 tron are the chance on a 7 card hand.
+The chance is slightly higher after one or mulligans, because the cards sent to the bottom are guaranteed to be "blanks", so effectively all future draws are out of a smaller library.
+There's a couple ways this could be resolved, either by

 ### Frequently Asked Questions
 Your questions here!